 The following is a guide for performing a baptism.
-It begins by asking the one being baptized to respond to each of the covenant promises in the affirmative prior to water immersion.
+It begins by asking the one being baptized to respond to each of the covenant vows prior to baptism, both as a reminder of the responsibilities under the New Covenant as well as swearing of the required oaths.

-COVENANT PROMISES
+COVENANT VOWS